About Us

 We come together as Performing and Non-performing Collaborative Artists: actors, composers, writers, designers, directors, producers, crew – and we each bring our unique perspectives and talents to the table.

-Collaborators come from a range of backgrounds, bodies and experiences and this diversity is crucial to our creative process.
+Collaborators come from a range of backgrounds, bodies and experiences, and this diversity is crucial to our creative process.
 It's what allows us to create work that deeply resonates with audiences from all walks of life.
-By weaving together our varied viewpoints and talents, we craft stories that reflect the richness and complexity of the world around us.

 What’s our impact?